Week 2 Interactional Challenges

 Lowercase Mixed

-In other work that I’ve done with colleagues (Wiseman et al., 2016), we’ve looked at designing these kinds of non-word tokens in the context of Digital Radios.
+In other work that Ive done with colleagues (Wiseman et al., 2016), weve looked at designing these kinds of non-word tokens in the context of Digital Radios.
 Our project was with the BBC, and we were thinking about the kinds of codes that could be displayed on the matrix displays of digital radios.
-These codes could be entered into a web-app to ‘pair’ devices and provide a kind of joined-up listening experience for things like recommendations.
+These codes could be entered into a web-app to pair devices and provide a kind of joined-up listening experience for things like recommendations.

-In this study we didn’t just think about using non-word strings for but words too – these words are still ‘non-word’ in the sense that they still have no meaning in the system, but the words are meaningful to people typing them, which is potentially beneficial.
-The required complexity for these codes was relatively small compared to what you’d need for link shortening – 500 million.
+In this study we didnt just think about using non-word strings for but words too these words are still non-word in the sense that they still have no meaning in the system, but the words are meaningful to people typing them, which is potentially beneficial.
+The required complexity for these codes was relatively small compared to what youd need for link shortening 500 million.
 This was what was suggested by the BBC engineers so that collisions would be avoided.
 This is probably quite ambitious, given these codes are short-lived and their pairing nature.
 How many people are likely to be pairing a radio in any given hour?

 Nevertheless, this was what the engineering required, and we developed three kinds of codes, numeric, alphanumeric and words.
 The number codes were formed of nine digits, each between zero and nine.
 This gave a set size, or complexity, of 999,999,999 (109).
 The alphanumeric codes were five characters long, contained mixed cases and numbers.
 This gave a set size of 550 million (565).
 Finally, the word codes used three three-letter words from (e.g., cat buy rod) the English language.
 There are about eight hundred three-letter words in the English language, so there are 512 million permutations (8003).
 We tested how people would enter these onto smartphones and laptops.

 We found that generally the pattern was similar across devices, just that people were much slower entering the codes on smartphones than on laptops.
 Most significantly, people were able to enter the word codes most quickly on both laptops and smartphones.
 This was partly down to the lack of mode-switching that, say, alphanumeric codes might require, but it probably reflects that although the words had no semantic value, they were still recognisable to participants in the way that w8M o2x P1a would not be.
-This allows people to ‘chunk’ the information more easily.
-When you see ‘cat buy rod’ on the screen, you probably only need to look once – you read ‘cat buy rod’ and it’s in your head the whole time you’re typing.
+This allows people to chunk the information more easily.
+When you see cat buy rod on the screen, you probably only need to look once you read cat buy rod and its in your head the whole time youre typing.
 Random

 Frequency

-numbers or alphanumeric characters are much harder to chunk in your working memory because they don’t have any meaning.
+numbers or alphanumeric characters are much harder to chunk in your working memory because they dont have any meaning.
 This means that word-based codes are more likely to be useful in scenarios where people have to remember codes, for example if they need to read a code from a router under a sofa and then type it into a device on their kitchen table.

-The salience of words is behind the idea of ‘what 3 words’ which is a proprietary geolocation system based on the idea of referring to locations around the world in terms of three English words.
-The University of Birmingham, for instance, is located at ‘fruit like agenda’.
+The salience of words is behind the idea of what 3 words which is a proprietary geolocation system based on the idea of referring to locations around the world in terms of three English words.
+The University of Birmingham, for instance, is located at fruit like agenda.
 The idea is that these are more accessible or easier to remember than grid references, but are more precise than the kinds of directions people might otherwise use.
-Of course, though, being proprietary you’re reliant on the system to make any kind of sense out of these words because they have no meaning in the context of mapping.
+Of course, though, being proprietary youre reliant on the system to make any kind of sense out of these words because they have no meaning in the context of mapping.

 Interfaces for Android

 A smartphone app is not of much use without an interface.
 All apps in Android are based around the idea of an activity.
-An activity represents a single ‘screen’ of an application.
+An activity represents a single screen of an application.
 Each activity contains views.
 A view can be a simple widget like a textbox or a button, or it could be a more complex interface element.

 Activities are defined by XML documents.
 The XML defines the characteristics of an activity, as well as allowing for the definition of sub-elements of the activity, such as views.
 We can write the XML by hand if we want, but it generally makes more sense to specify an activity and its sub-elements using the GUI interface builder that is part of Android Studio.
 (Although it is often necessary to do some editing by hand after we have done so.)
 XML provides a way of describing interfaces declaratively (what sub-elements exist, their size, position etc).
 It does not say much about how an interface should behave though.
 This is specified in a Java class file associated with each activity.
-This is good practice – separating the specification of what an interface should look like from the directions for how it should behave.
+This is good practice separating the specification of what an interface should look like from the directions for how it should behave.

-In your labwork this week, you’re going to be learning about how you create activities in Android.
-There’s also a demonstration of collecting text-based input that I’ve recorded for the Week 2 Canvas page.
+In your labwork this week, youre going to be learning about how you create activities in Android.
+Theres also a demonstration of collecting text-based input that Ive recorded for the Week 2 Canvas page.

 Interacting with IoT devices

-We’ve talked so far about interactions with devices with keyboards.
+Weve talked so far about interactions with devices with keyboards.
 These might be tiny tiny smartwatch keyboard or they might be full-sized desktop keyboards.
 What about interaction without keyboards as in input technology?

 We now have a huge variety of devices.
 Some of these have properties that vary continuously (e.g., the size of their screen; the speed of their network connections).
 But they also vary discretely (screen or no screen; camera or no camera).
 Whereas shrinking those keyboards down to fit a tiny smartwatch screen was about designing for those continuous aspects, designing for discrete variability is much harder.
 (If a device has no screen the design of a touchscreen keyboard is obviously moot.)

-We focus here on an example of a ubiquitous computing (‘IoT’) device, the Amazon Dash Button.
+We focus here on an example of a ubiquitous computing (IoT) device, the Amazon Dash Button.
 These buttons allow you to automatically order items from Amazon at the push of a button.
-The idea is that you will have one in every cupboard for your toothpaste, loo roll, deodorant etc. When you’ve nearly run out you press the button and Amazon send you more.
+The idea is that you will have one in every cupboard for your toothpaste, loo roll, deodorant etc. When youve nearly run out you press the button and Amazon send you more.

 The button has very limited interactivity.
 It has one button that